NeobrainData/bucket-save-upload/README.md

 ## This library save/download files in Google Cloud Storage in a parallel fashion

-To install the library use: `pip install -U  git+https://github.com/NeobrainData/bucket-save/`
+To install the library use: `pip install -U  git+https://github.com/NeobrainData/bucket-save/` (register to pip will be implemented soon)

 ### This library has 3 methods: